Charlotte (2021 film): Release

-It had its world premiere at the 2021 Toronto International Film Festival on 13 September 2021.
-In December 2021, Good Deed Entertainment acquired North American distribution rights to the film, and set it for a 22 April 2022 limited release in the United States.
+It had its world premiere at the Toronto International Film Festival on 13 September 2021.
+In December 2021, Good Deed Entertainment acquired North American distribution rights to the film, and gave it a limited release in the United States on 22 April 2022.

 The film had a limited theatrical release in Canada on 22 April 2022 by Elevation Pictures.
-It will be released in France on 9 November 2022 by Nour Films.
+It was released in France on 9 November 2022 by Nour Films.

 Reception

-On the review aggregator website Rotten Tomatoes, the film received a 70% approval rating, based on 47 reviews, with an average rating of 6.3/10.
+On the review aggregator website Rotten Tomatoes, the film received a 71% approval rating, based on 49 reviews, with an average rating of 6.4/10.
 The website's consensus reads, "While it lacks the spark of its subject's remarkable work, Charlotte offers a worthy introduction to a remarkable -- albeit tragic -- real-life story."
 On Metacritic, the film received a score of 58 out of 100, based on 16 critic reviews, indicating "mixed or average reviews".

+AlloCiné, a French cinema site, gave the film an average rating of 3.4/5, based on a survey of 13 French reviews.

 In December 2021, the film was named to TIFF's annual year-end Canada's Top Ten list of the best Canadian films of 2021.